 Feeling something is missing even if you don’t know what it is (often there is trauma that the conscious mind has made a story to cover up to protect your functioning)

-I am trained in both EMDR and Brainspotting.
+I am trained in EMDR and Certified in Brainspotting.
 I use Brainspotting instead of EMDR because there is no physical contact, no limiting protocol to follow and it is more broadly effective.
 I am able to do Brainspotting over video with great success!